mvasilchuk/yasem/README.md

 ##### Optional
 * cifs-utils & smbtree - for SAMBA support;
 * sudo with no-password option for "mount" command - to mount network shares (SAMBA).
+* qca for qt5 - software remote controls support (compatible with MAG 250).

 _WARNING_: Some functionality may not be available with Qt version less than 5.2